szymon-sawicki/shopping/README.md

 # shopping-app

-- PROJECT IS UNFINISHED -
+- PROJECT IS STILL UNFINISHED -

 Simple app used to train java collections skills and TDD.
 This is not real business case, i made it to have some fun with maps and their testing.
 Data will be loaded from json files, I used my own Validator